Which implant and which operation?

 How long do implants last?

-Round implants on average will last approx. 10 years, Anatomical implants average 15 years, High Cohesive Gel 100% fill round implant are thought to have a similar longevity to Anatomical implants.
+Anatomical implants will last an average of fifteen years, and round implants on average will last approximately ten years.
+High Cohesive Gel 100% round fill implants are thought to have a similar longevity to Anatomical implants.

 Very rarely as implants wear out tiny amounts of silicone can be transported through the capsule and cause lumps in the breast or armpit.
-These are very easily distinguished from cancer on testing and do not make you ill.
-They are an indication that the implants are wearing out and new to be replaced.
+These are very easily distinguished from cancer when tested and do not make you ill.
+They are an indication that the implants are wearing out and need to be replaced.

 Breast Feeding and Pregnancy

-You can breast feed after breast implant surgery.
-Many studies have been done to look at breast feeding after breast augmentation, and all have failed to show any problems with feeding a baby, with gel or saline implants.
+Most women can breast feed successfully after breast implant surgery.
+There have been many studies investigating the ability to breast feed after breast augmentation, and all have failed to show any problems with feeding a baby, regardless of whether the implants are gel or saline.

 Implant deflation